 The cost of a seminary education can be a barrier, and the admissions staff at United is committed to working with you to find ways to budget and manage debt throughout your time in school.
 There are a variety of financial aid options, including loans, grants and scholarships, to finance your education.
 At United, we are grateful to a donor base that recognizes the value of a seminary degree and contributes to the Scholarship Fund.
-The admissions staff can begin these conversations with you and help you learn your options.
+The financial aid office can begin these conversations with you and help you learn your options.

 Students who are U.S. citizens, permanent residents or eligible non-citizens are eligible for federal aid.
-Any student who is enrolled at least half-time in a degree program (M.Div.
-15 credits per academic year; M.A.
-12 credits per academic year) must complete the Free Application for Federal Student Aid (FAFSA), available after January 1 annually.
+Any student who is enrolled at least half-time in a degree program (12 credits per academic year for master’s degrees) must complete the Free Application for Federal Student Aid (FAFSA), available after January 1 annually.
 Once the seminary determines the amount a student is eligible to borrow, the student must complete Loan Entrance Counseling and a Master Promissory Note (MPN) before a loan can be certified by the school.

 - Federal aid, including Direct Unsubsidized and Direct Graduate PLUS

 - Institutional aid (merit- and need-based scholarships)

 - External sources, such as home churches, denominational agencies and private organizations

 - Veterans benefits

 - Need-based aid: Application materials must be received two weeks prior to the start of the term.
 However, keep in mind these are on a first-come, first-served basis.